-Planning for New Vegetable Gardens: Part 1 of 6: Siting and Sunlight
+Planning for New Vegetable Gardens: Part 1: Siting and Sunlight

 Home gardening is one of the safest and most-rewarding activities during the COVID-19 pandemic.
 See Gardening as a Refuge in Troubled Times.
 So why wait?
 Start a food garden now!

 Siting.
 Location, location, location: Where you put your garden makes all the difference!

 - Sunlight is the first consideration.
 Southern, southwestern, and western exposures are generally best.
 Year-round vegetable gardening is possible in many areas of California.
 With shorter days and the sun lower in the sky from fall through spring in the Northern Hemisphere, sunny spring locations may be shaded during winter.

 - Pay attention to possible shade from buildings, trees, and other obstructions.

 - Lines of sight are important!
 Place your vegetable garden somewhere you will see it at least once per day without special effort or change in your routine.
 This will help you respond quickly to problems such as wilting or pest damage.